Muhanad Mohamed, M.B.B.S.

 Catch up on your sleep to help your immune system fight off the infection.

 Generally, you'll need nothing more than bed rest and fluids.
-You also may consider an over-the-counter pain reliever to reduce some of the aches associated with the flu.
-If you have the flu, your health care provider may prescribe an antiviral medication.
+You also may consider an over-the-counter pain reliever to reduce some of the aches associated with flu.
+If you are infected with flu, your health care provider may prescribe an antiviral medication.
 If taken soon after you notice symptoms, the medication may shorten your illness by a day or so and help prevent serious complications.
-There is no outpatient oral antiviral treatment for COVID 19.
+If you are infected with COVID-19, you may meet criteria to receive COVID-19 therapeutics, including remdesivir, monoclonal antibodies or casirivimab and imdevimab (Regeneron) monoclonal antibody treatment.

-It's important to take certain measures to ensure the viruses don't spread to others around you:
+It's important to take these measures to ensure the viruses don't spread to others around you:

 - Wash your hands.